 When a driver acts negligently and harms a motorcyclist, they should be held accountable for their actions.
 West Virginia motorcycle riders deserve to have representation they can rely on if they’re harmed in an accident.
 If you’ve been hurt because of a negligent driver, seek your legal options with an experienced Charleston motorcycle accident lawyer from DiPiero Simmons McGinley & Bastress, PLLC.
 We’ll represent your best interests and fight for you to get the compensation you deserve.

 The costs of a motorcycle accident can be high.
-Between medical expenses, missing work, and the damage to your bike, you may worry about how you’re going to get the care you need and still maintain your other financial responsibilities.
+Between medical expenses and lost wages, you may worry about how you’re going to get the care you need and still maintain your other financial responsibilities.
 Our lawyers will fight for you to receive full and fair compensation so you can recover in peace.

 How Do Motorcycle Accidents Occur?